 Moisture extraction!
 A freeze dryer will remove up to 97% of a food’s moisture, more or less, and a dehydrator usually caps off at about 80%.

-Freeze drying is an entirely different method that requires you to flash freeze your food (or blast chill, whatever you call it), and then immediately expose it to a vacuum to withdraw all the water particles from the food.
+The freeze-drying process is an entirely different method that requires you to flash freeze your food (or blast chill), and then immediately expose it to a vacuum to withdraw all the water particles from the food.

 Dehydrating food requires you to sap the moisture from it through methods like heat drying, air drying, and a vacuum (only without the flash freeze in the beginning).